J&K: Armed Forces Tribunal suspends sentence of captain accused of killing three in staged gunfight

 The Armed Forces Tribunal has suspended the life sentence of an Army captain who was found guilty in March of having killed three men in a “staged” encounter in Kashmir, PTI reported on Monday.

-The tribunal also granted conditional bail to Captain Bhoopendra Singh.
+The tribunal also granted conditional bail to the officer identified as Bhoopendra Singh.
 It clarified, however, that it was not staying his conviction.

 On July 18, 2020, security forces in Kashmir claimed to have killed three “unidentified hardcore terrorists” in a gunfight in Amshipora village of Kashmir’s Shopian district.
 The men, all related to one another, were later identified as 16-year-old Ibrar Ahmad, 20-year-old Imtiyaz Ahmad and 25-year-old Mohammed Ibrar.